aiden200/Aha-/README.md

 In the `scripts/train.sh` file, add this line:
 ```--lora_pretrained outputs/aha  \```

+# Usage Guidelines

+This model should not be deployed in contexts that may infringe on personal privacy or be used to reinforce harmful societal biases.
+If used in sensitive domains (e.g., surveillance, defense), additional safeguards such as privacy-preserving filters, access controls, and domain-specific audits are strongly recommended.
+By using this model, you agree to adhere to responsible AI deployment practices.

 # Acknowledgements
 This work was conducted as part of the author's AEOP Fellowship, with compute resources and mentorship provided by the Army Research Laboratory, West Coast (ARL-W).